7. Roof Repair Project

 The architect had worked up the full specifications for the work.
 We knew the costs were going to be around £93,000 including 20% VAT.
 We had £20,470 in the Restoration Fund and we acknowledged with great thanks further written promises and donations totalling £29,550 from the Frances Coales, Dorothy Johnson Charitable Trusts, Sir Derek Greenaway Foundation, Allchurches Trust (now Benefact), Northamptonshire Historic Churches Trust, Garfield Weston Foundation, the Wolfson Foundation and the Davidge Usher Trust.
 We anticipated that the VAT would be covered by the Listed Places of Worship Grant Scheme.

-A pre-contract site meeting was held between the architect, William Ashheton of GSS, Darren Guest of The Leadworks (UK) Ltd, the main roofing contractor, and church representatives on 13 January 2022.
+Following successful fund raising over four years, including a totally unexpected major grant from the Department of Digital, Culture, Media and Sport Culture Recovery Fund and a legacy, the Parochial Church Council (PCC) found itself able to proceed with the project.
+A pre-contract site meeting was held between the architect, William Assheton of GSS, Darren Guest of The Leadworks (UK) Ltd, the main roofing contractor, and church representatives on 13 January 2022.

-The original specification allowed for clearing of the iron rain-water gutters but the breaks, gaps and wet south aisle walls indicated that more was needed.
+The original specification allowed for clearing of the iron rain-water gutters but the cracks, gaps and wet south aisle walls indicated that more was needed.
 In fact the amount of damaged ironware was a surprise and several new sections, hoppers and downpipes were needed.
 The extra work was finished on 26 May.

 This was a major project, with much highly skilled work, which will protect the village’s church for many decades to come.
+A lesson we took from this project was that to have the work specification and all permissions in place enabled us to get unexpectedly large grants at short notice!

-The Family Service on Sunday 12 June 2022 was the occasion of thanksgiving for and dedication of the new church roof led by the Revd Malcolm Ingham.
+The Family Service on Sunday 12 June 2022 was the occasion of thanksgiving for and dedication of the new church roof led by the Vicar, the Revd Malcolm Ingham.
 Representatives of the donors of the funds and those involved with the work were invited to our celebration.

-Tours to the top of tower to see the roofs are available to book with Geoff Pullin (gcsspullin @ yahoo.com).
+Tours to the top of tower to see the roofs are still available to book with Geoff Pullin (gcsspullin @ yahoo.com).

 The PCC thanks its neighbours for withstanding the disruption and occasional noise that was inevitable with the ubiquitous builders' radio and cramped road situation that is our inheritance.